When it comes to your home, first impressions matter.

 Buying Guide to Siding Types

-There are many kinds of siding materials to choose from, but the most common options in today’s market are:
+There are many types of siding materials to choose from for your home, but the most common options in today’s market are:

 - Engineered wood